 - to understand how to use these technologies safely and to know about the risks and consequences of misusing them - what to do if they or someone they know is being cyber-bullied - to report any problems with cyber-bullying.
 If they do have a problem they can talk (either giving their name or anonymously) to a member of staff, their parents, the police, the mobile network (for phone) or their Internet Service Provider (ISP).
-They can also 'Raise a Concern' through the School intranet: https://raiseaconcern.cranleigh.org/login - the School supports Internet Safety Week and the Anti-Bullying Week, as well as PSHE sessions
+They can also 'Raise a Concern' through the School's pastoral system which is available externally as well: https://raiseaconcern.cranleigh.org/login - the School supports Internet Safety Week and the Anti-Bullying Week, as well as PSHE sessions